Back to ¡°Memory Booster of Regional Anatomy¡±

 Fig. 6-11.
 Isolated tunica vaginalis.
 (External structures are omitted.)

-Further development leads to the obliteration between the original parietal peritoneum and the tunica vaginalis.
-If not, gravity and intraabdominal pressure would push the serous fluid or even the small intestine down into the scrotum.
+Further development leads to the obliteration between the parietal peritoneum and the tunica vaginalis.
+If not, gravity and intraabdominal pressure would push the serous fluid or even the small intestine down into the scrotum, although the inguinal canal is oblique (Fig. 6-8).
 This type of intestinal descent is called an indirect inguinal hernia (Fig. 6-30).

 Third, the testis takes along with the three sheets (Fig. 6-8).
 The extension of the external oblique muscle is the external spermatic fascia which starts from the superficial inguinal ring (Figs. 6-7,9).